STBrinkmann/CGEI-Vancouver/workflow/06_modelling/README.md

 #### BART

-To evaluate the combination with the strongest effects on \gls{mde}
-symptoms, I then applied a BART (Chipman, George, and McCulloch 2010) model with the estimated OR as the dependent variable, and the three weights as independent variables.
+To evaluate the combination with the strongest effects on MDE symptoms, I then applied a BART (Chipman, George, and McCulloch 2010) model with the estimated OR as the dependent variable, and the three weights as independent variables.

 ``` r
 bart_data <- w_out %>%